 Welcome to the fourth in our ‘Off the Beaten Track‘ Cambodia series.
 As explained in the first of the series – Off the Beaten Track Cambodia – Kulen Mountain Day Trip, we’re trying to visit and write a new off the beaten track destination in Cambodia every month.
 We hope to encourage people to get the most out of their Cambodia Visa on Arrival and spend more time in Cambodia and to experience what it has to offer away from the more touristy places.
 In April, Andy and I had our first trip together since arriving in Cambodia and headed off to Mondulkiri for five days.

 Mondulkiri and Sen Monorom

-Located in rural Northeast Cambodia is Mondulkiri, the largest province of Cambodia.
+Located in rural Northeast Cambodia is the off the beaten track Cambodian town Mondulkiri, the largest province of Cambodia.
 The capital of Mondulkiri is the town of Sen Monorom, which is the best base for exploring the province and is where we stayed.
 The weather is several degrees lower and the traffic and dust significantly less than in Phnom Penh and Siem Reap.
 This means it offers a refreshing change to the hot, humid tourist hubs.

 What to See and Do in Mondulkiri